When are statements mailed out?

 When will I receive my enrollment deposit back?

 For seniors who graduate, enrollment deposits are put on your account and used to cover last minute incidental charges.
-The remaining amount is returned in mid-June to seniors at the home address we have on file.
+The remaining amount is returned in mid-June to seniors by EFT or paper check to the home address we have on file.
 For students who withdraw according to college policy, enrollment deposits are placed on your account and returned roughly a month after your withdrawal.
 If you drew into a room for the following year, and withdraw after that point, your enrollment deposit is forfeited.

 Where do I get a 1098-T for my taxes?